dokku/dokku/docs/processes/one-off-tasks.md

 # returns the ID of the new container
 ```

+!!! note
-> Note that the `--rm-container` or `--rm` flags cannot be used when running containers in detached mode, and attempting to do so will result in the `--detach` flag being ignored.
+    Note that the `--rm-container` or `--rm` flags cannot be used when running containers in detached mode, and attempting to do so will result in the `--detach` flag being ignored.